 His personal decorations include the Defense Meritorious Service Medal, Joint Service Commendation Medal, and Navy Commendation Medal.

 A Tennessee native, CDR Clowers retired after 24 years of service as a special agent with the United States Department of Justice.
 He served in a variety of positions throughout the United States and South America, retiring in 2012 as the Attaché for South American Operations.
 He has also spent significant time since retirement working as an instructor throughout Africa in support of Department of Defense and Department of State initiatives.

 Mr. Penate retired as the ATF Regional Attaché, representing the United States Department of Justice, Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF).

-Mr. Penate is certified as an ATF Firearms Interstate Nexus Expert, and who has prior experience as an ATF Special Response Team operator and a (EUP) Enhance undercover program member.
-He is a graduate of New Jersey City University with a bachelor’s degree in Criminal Justice and Fire science.
-He currently lives San Salvador, El Salvador.
+Mr. Penate is certified as an ATF Firearms Interstate Nexus Expert and has prior experience as an ATF Special Response Team operator and a (EUP) Enhance undercover program member.
+He is a graduate of New Jersey City University with a bachelor’s degree in Criminal Justice and Fire Science.
+He currently lives in San Salvador, El Salvador.

 Throughout his ATF career, Mr. Penate has worked on numerous Federal firearms, explosive and arson investigations as a case agent and undercover agent.